adiHusky/3D-Object-Classification-Using-Capsule-Networks/Maya3D-Images-Dataset/Anindita/README.md

 - Cloud & Domain linked (For eg: from GoDaddy) or if other Domain site then go to manage DNS (server names given by google)

 ```
-Similarly next to import MySQL to cloud SQL Instance, I researched and concluded with the below steps:
+Similarly to import MySQL to cloud SQL Instance, I researched and concluded with the below steps:

 ```
 - Under GCP> Click on SQL